-The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 58% and 56% of our total revenue for the three months ended March 31, 2008 and 2007, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 21% and 24% of the combined consolidated and unconsolidated revenue for the three months ended March 31, 2008 and 2007, respectively.
-In addition, seven MOBs (plus two additional MOBs currently under construction) owned by LLCs in which we hold various non-controlling equity interests, include or will include tenants which are subsidiaries of UHS.
+The combined revenues generated from the leases on the UHS hospital facilities accounted for approximately 56% and 57% of our total revenue for the three months ended June 30, 2008 and 2007, respectively, and 57% for each of the six months ended June 30, 2008 and 2007.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 99%, the leases on the UHS hospital facilities accounted for approximately 23% of the combined consolidated and unconsolidated revenue for each of the three months ended June 30, 2008 and 2007, and 22% and 23% for the six months ended June 30, 2008 and 2007, respectively.
+In addition, seven MOBs (plus two additional MOBs under construction as of June 30, 2008) owned by LLCs in which we hold various non-controlling equity interests, include or will include tenants which are subsidiaries of UHS.

 Pursuant to the Master Lease Document by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which governs the leases of all hospital properties with subsidiaries of UHS, UHS has the option to renew the leases at the lease terms described below by providing notice to us at least 90 days prior to the termination of the then current term.
-In addition, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+In addition, UHS has rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease terms at the same terms and conditions pursuant to any third-party offer.
 UHS also has the right to purchase the respective leased facilities at the end of the lease terms or any renewal terms at the appraised fair market value.
 In addition, during 2006, as part of the overall asset exchange and substitution proposal relating to Chalmette Medical Center ("Chalmette"), as discussed below, as well as the early five year lease renewals on Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), Wellington Regional Medical Center ("Wellington"), McAllen Medical Center ("McAllen") and The Bridgeway ("Bridgeway"), we agreed to amend the Master Lease to include a change of control provision.
 The change of control provision grants UHS the right, upon one month's notice should a change of control of the Trust occur, to purchase any or all of the four leased hospital properties at their appraised fair market value.